 6. Have a question or concern?
 Persons outside the United States can:

-a) contact the SSA directly, which provides foreign-language interpreters; or
+b) contact the SSA directly, which provides foreign-language interpreters; or

-b) contact one of many Federal Benefits Units located at U.S. embassies around the world.
+c) contact one of many Federal Benefits Units located at U.S. embassies around the world.
 If you are in Greece, see the next section.

 If arriving at this post as an American or U.S. citizen looking to retire in Greece, the first step is to determine whether you can get a permit to reside legally in the country, as explained in “How non-EU citizens can get a visa and permit to live in Greece supported by independent means.”
 The only way around this is to have dual citizenship with the EU; see “EU citizenship via ancestry or naturalization.”
-Many countries grant residence permits to non-citizens who purchase property, but Greece is NOT one of them as of last update although the matter was discussed in November 2012.

 Should a country other than Greece be of interest, it is essential to investigate residency and/or permit options with the closest embassy or consulate serving that country.
 Getting advice from a forum or strangers is not recommended.